darwinrecreant/sansar-scripting-guide/README.md

 # Sansar Scripting Guide

-This is a guide for C# scripting in Sansar, and serves as a temporary repository of tips and hints for api until we have an official wiki to use.
+This is a guide for C# scripting in Sansar, and serves as a temporary repository of tips and hints for scripting until we have an official wiki to use.

 |#|Section|
 |-:|-|